Process

 1. Diagnose

-Understand the workflow as it really runs today: inputs, owners, tools, delays, exceptions, and decision points.
+Understand the workflow as it really runs today: inputs, owners, tools, data, delays, exceptions, and decision points.

 2. Design